 It is your responsibility to ensure that anything you upload meets these requirements.
 In particular copyright material should only be made available to students in accordance with the Copyright, Designs and Patents Act (1988), the terms of one of the licences obtained by the University, or with the permission of the copyright holder(s).

-In using the resources made available to you in the VLE you must adhere to the University's relevant policies, codes of practice and guidance notes.
+In using the resources made available to you in Minerva you must adhere to the University's relevant policies, codes of practice and guidance notes.
 Specifically you should ensure that you use any copyright material only in accordance with the terms and conditions of use of the item concerned.
 This usually means that you can print out one copy of any text based material made available for your module for your own educational purposes but you cannot download, store, publish, sell or transmit copies to other individuals in any format.

 The University of Leeds endeavours to promote equality & diversity in its policies, practice and services.
 We are committed to making all university web pages accessible to disabled people and compliant with WAI's accessibility guidelines (WCAG 2.0).
 For more information see the University of Leeds Accessibility Statement.